pra-navi/tp/docs/UserGuide.md

 ```

 - Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the task list currently displayed.
 This field is **mandatory**.
+  - The index **_must be a positive integer_** 1, 2, 3, … , 2147483647.
+- Existing values will be updated to the input values.
 - Specify a new title with the `T/` prefix.
 This field is **optional**.
 - Specify a new note with the `n/` prefix.
 This field is **optional**.
 - Specify new tags with the `t/` prefix.
 This field is **optional**.